Welcome

 Microsoft 365 Endpoint Management topics will, obviously, be the main topics of my blog, powered by my professional ramblings, including a mixture of lifehack and other professional experiences.

-Expect posts covering Windows 365, Microsoft Intune, Windows Autopilot, Endpoint Security, and the ever-evolving landscape of Modern Management.
-I also explore topics like personal branding, public speaking, and how to leverage AI tools to enhance your workflow - including Vibe Coding - turning words into code.
+Expect posts covering Windows 365, Microsoft Intune, Windows Autopilot, Endpoint Security, Microsoft Copilot Cowork, and the ever-changing world of Modern Management.
+I also explore topics like AI Actions in Windows 11, GitHub Copilot, personal branding, public speaking, and how to use AI tools to enhance your workflow - including Vibe Coding - turning words into code.

 What drives me